On the local stability of semidefinite relaxations: Applications

+and where $I,J$ range over all tuples in $[n_1] \times \dots \times [n_{\ell-1}]$.
+One can check that the assumptions of \Cref{thm:firstresulthom} are satisfied, so the SDP relaxation of \eqref{eq:tensor2} is also exact under low noise.

+SDP relaxations for the Tensor PCA problem were first studied in~\cite{Nie2014}, where they introduced the idea of eliminating one component for efficiency.
+Their derivation relies on a parametrization of $\textbf{X}$, but the SDP is the same as the one obtained with the implicit description.
+No exactness results were known before. \end{example}

-We will now see some applications of \Cref{thm:sdpexactquadratic}.
-Note that the theorem has three assumptions: the objective is strictly convex, ACQ holds, and the minimizer of the noiseless case is also the global minimum.
-Since in the problems below the objective function is a squared loss function, and since in the noiseless case the objective value is zero, then the last condition is always satisfied.
+We now show applications of \Cref{thm:firstresultinhom}.
+Note that this theorem has three assumptions: at the nominal parameter $\bar \theta$, the objective is strictly convex, ACQ holds for the minimizer, which is also the global minimum of the objective function.
+Since in the problems below the objective function is a squared loss function, and since in the noiseless case the objective value is zero, the last condition is always satisfied.
 Thus, we will only check strict convexity and ACQ.

-\begin{example}[$SO(d)$ synchronization] Consider the problem of determining the absolute rotations of $n+1$ objects given (noisy) relative rotations among some pairs.
-Let $SO(d)$ denote the \emph{special orthogonal group}.
-Given a graph $G=(V,E)$, where $V=\{0,\dots,n\}$, and matrices $\hat{R}_{ij}\in \R^{d\times d}$ for each $ij\in E$, the problem is
+\begin{example}[$SO(d)$ synchronization] Consider $n{+}1$ objects in $\RR^d$, whose orientation is described by matrices $R_i \!\in\!
+SO(d)$, where $SO(d)$ is the \emph{special orthogonal group}.
+Let $G=(V,E)$ be a graph with vertex set $V=\{0,\dots,n\}$.
+In the $SO(d)$ synchronization problem we are given noisy estimates $\hat{R}_{ij} \approx R_j R_i^\top$ of the relative orientation among pairs $ij \in E$, and the goal is to recover the matrices~$R_i$.
+Under an appropriate noise model~\cite{Rosen2016}, the MLE is given by the following least-squares problem: